msit11125/grafana_demo/grafana-plugins/grafana-clock-panel/README.md

 - **Countdown Deadline**:

   Used in conjunction with the mode being set to countdown.
 Choose a date and time to count down to.

+  This field also supports dashboard (constant) variables (e.g. ``${countdown_target}``) to dynamically set the countdown deadline for the Dashboard.

 - **Countdown End Text**:

   The text to show when the countdown ends.
+E.g. LIFTOFF

+- **Countup Startline**:

+  Used in conjunction with the mode being set to countup.
+Choose a date and time to count up from.

+- **Countup End Text**:

+  The text to show before the countup starts.
 E.g. LIFTOFF

 - **Date/Time formatting options**: